saezlab/pypath/docs/source/index.rst

 Features
 ========

+    *Warning:*
+    The sections below are outdated, will be updated soon

 In the beginning the primary aim of **pypath** was to build networks from multiple sources using an igraph object as the fundament of the integrated